2023 Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region

 FVTC also took the #5 spot in our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region rankings.

-Read full report on Precision Metal Working at Gateway Technical College
+Full Precision Metal Working at Gateway Technical College Report

 Waukesha County Technical College came in at #6 in this year’s edition of the Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region ranking.
-Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.
+Located in the large suburb of Pewaukee, WCTC is a public college with a medium-sized student population.

 As a testament to the quality of education it offers, WCTC also is in the top 20% of our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region ranking.

-Read full report on Precision Metal Working at Waukesha County Technical College
+Full Precision Metal Working at Waukesha County Technical College Report

 As a testament to the quality of education it offers, Moraine Park Technical College also is in the top 5% of our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region ranking.